 - Who published this tool?
 (Please note: "IUC" stands for Intergalactic Utilities Commission - a Galaxy community effort to publish best practices)

-- Click "Ok" to install and choose the section in your Tool panel where you'd like the new tool to appear:
+4. Click OK to install and choose the section in your Tool panel where you'd like the new tool to appear.

-- Select the “multiple histories” button at the top right of the Galaxy history panel.
+1. Select the View all histories button at the top right of the Galaxy History panel.

-- Click the words “Untitled history” on the new pane, and rename the new history.
+3. Click Unnamed history on the new pane, and rename the new history.

 4. Add datasets by clicking and dragging them over from previous History panes.